Richard K. Lublin: Philanthropy

 Carole Neag presents the Medal of Honor to Richard Lublin as the University of Connecticut President Susan Herbst looks on.

 In recognition of their extraordinary philanthropic activity, the University of Connecticut bestowed one of its highest awards - the Carole and Ray Neag Medal of Honor - to Richard and Jane Lublin at its annual White Coat Gala held on April 12, 2014.
 After accepting the Medal of Honor, Richard Lublin said, "The act of giving, multiplied many times, can advance research to new levels in our efforts to eliminate cancer.
 We've seen what can happen when a great deal of money is given to battle a disease.
 The AIDS virus was once a death sentence, but adequate funding has allowed pharmaceutical companies and the medical profession to develop a treatment that allows patients to go on with their lives.
 More progress needs to be made with the hundreds of types of cancer."
 In February 2015, Richard Lublin was formally appointed as an inaugural member of the Dean’s Advisory Board at the UConn School of Medicine.
 His role on the Board is to assist the Dean in identifying and advancing the primary needs of the school for issues such as scholarship, research and faculty.
 In 2015, Lublin was also elected to the CT and Western MA Board of the American Heart Association to help guide the organization's mission and fundraising efforts.

 Richard Lublin continued his active involvement in the fight against cancer as chairman of the 2018 American Cancer Society's (ACS) Naples, FL Annual Bucket List Gala.
-He again co-chaired the event in 2022.
 The American Cancer Society presented its inaugural Hope and Courage award to Lublin at the 2023 Bucket List Bash for demonstrating “great courage as a leader in our shared fight against cancer.”
-Since its inception in 2011, this prestigious fundraiser has grossed more than $14.4 million to support the nation's preeminent cancer-fighting organization.
+Since its inception in 2011, this prestigious fundraiser has grossed more than $15 million to support the nation's preeminent cancer-fighting organization.
+Richard and Christine Lublin are the presenting sponsors of the American Cancer Society’s 2027 Bucket List Bash in Naples, FL.
+The Lublins also co-chaired the event in 2022 and 2026.
 Funds raised help the ACS fund its mission to save and celebrate lives, and to lead the fight for a world without cancer.
 For the 2018 event, Lublin hired the legendary Diana Ross to attract donors.
 The successful fundraiser drew 500 attendees and raised more than one million dollars for the American Cancer Society.
 In 2018, Richard Lublin was elected as a member of the prestigious Laureate Society for making important strides in cancer care and cancer research.
 Members from the society review and evaluate grant requests for medical research annually to help determine the best investments.